janimattiellonen/discgolf-diary/2020/Form and technique.md

 ### What to try

 - try with low reachback, if throwing hyzer shots
 - start with a low reachback and then tilt your wrist extremly and see what happens.
-Then gradully lessen the tilt of the wris throw again and see what happens.
+Then gradully lessen the tilt of the wrist, throw again and see what happens.

 ## Videos